MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 #### Monitoring, response and recovery

-This supports Continuous SDL Practice 9 – Implement Security Monitoring and Response.
+This control supports Continuous SDL Practice 9 – Implement Security Monitoring and Response.

 Ensure that security operations (SecOps/SOC) teams have visibility, threat detection, and response procedures for workloads (APIs and apps) as well as the infrastructure hosting them.
 Ensure that cross-team processes and tooling between SecOps and Infrastructure/Workload teams enables rapid recovery after an attack.

 This control sustains the security of the workload once it’s in production and actively running in your organization.
-This process should be integrated with your existing [security operations](/azure/cloud-adoption-framework/organize/cloud-security-operations-center) capability that is detects and responds to security incidents.
+This process should be integrated with your existing [security operations](/azure/cloud-adoption-framework/organize/cloud-security-operations-center) capability that detects and responds to security incidents.

-Security monitoring for custom workloads combines extended detection and response (XDR) solutions for common components, with analyzing logs and other application data to detect and investigate potential security threats.
+Security monitoring for custom workloads combines extended detection and response (XDR) solutions for common components by analyzing logs and other application data to detect and investigate potential security threats.
 Custom application data often includes: information about user requests, application activity, error codes, network traffic, other relevant details from the application, databases, network endpoints, and other system components.

-This data is then infused with insights from real-time threat intelligence to identify patterns of anomalous behavior that could indicate potential attempts to infiltrate the network.
+This data is then enhanced with insights from real-time threat intelligence to identify patterns of anomalous behavior that could indicate potential attempts to infiltrate the network.
 Once aggregated, correlated, and normalized, the XDR and Security Information and Event Management (SIEM) platform offers remediation actions.

 :::row:::
    :::column span="":::